Spark Innovators / Seed Funding

 Previous recipients of Spark Seed Funding can apply again with a new project in mind or for new phases of previous projects.

-The latest Seed Funding call for applications closed on the 9th April 2021.
-Please follow us on twitter or watch this space for our next funding calls.
+Applications for this round of Spark Seed Funding will close on Friday 24th September 2021.
+Please follow us on Twitter @ProgrammeSpark or Instagram @spark_programme and watch this space for our next funding calls!

 If you have any questions about Spark Seed Funding please email email@example.com and we will get back to you as soon as we can.